Alfresco/alfresco-keycloak-theme/README.md

 ![](screen-captures/example-login.png)

 **NOTE**: If you are using the Alfresco DBP Deployment to access a resource that is configured to use Keycloak for authentication, such as APS, you will also see this login page automatically.

-## Next Steps

-This is a candidate to include in the Alfresco Identity Service.

 ## More Information